Disney riverboats: Magic Kingdom

-Liberty Belle
+Admiral Joe Fowler served from October 2, 1971, one day after park opening, until the fall of 1980, when she was retired after less than ten years of operation when she was destroyed when falling from a crane onto her drydock.
 Richard F. Irvine came into service on May 20, 1973, but was renamed Liberty Belle in 1996 after everything except for the hull, boiler, and engines was stripped off, and an all-new superstructure was constructed from aluminum and vinyl.
-In 2018, the Liberty Belle was completely overhauled with a brand-new boiler.
+In 2018, the Liberty Belle was completely overhauled with a new boiler.

+In August 2024, it was announced that the Magic Kingdom version of Rivers of America would be closed to make way for a Frontierland expansion themed to the American wilderness from Pixar's Cars franchise.
+As such, the Liberty Belle was planned to stop operating as well.
+In June 2025, it was announced that the Liberty Belle would close on July 7, 2025.

-Disneyland Paris
+Disneyland Park Paris

-The Frontierland area of Disneyland Park has the unique distinction of featuring two riverboats, Mark Twain and Molly Brown.
+The Frontierland area of Disneyland Park Paris features two riverboats, Mark Twain and Molly Brown.
 Each riverboat features a recorded conversation between the Captain and Mark Twain or Molly Brown.
 Since the storyline takes place in the fictional town of Thunder Mesa, most of the spiel deals with the sights of Big Thunder Mountain, Phantom Manor, Wilderness Island, Smuggler's Cove, an old snoring fisherman, Yellowstone National Park geysers, dinosaur remains, and more.
 The two river boats are: